 where transport is one of inet to build Distributed TETware or lite to build TETware-Lite.
-You should select lite if you intend to run TETware on a Windows 9x system.

 3. Perform any manual operations if instructed to do so by the configure script.

 If you are building Distributed TETware and configure is successful in configuring the TETware source tree, you can skip the next few sections and resume at the section entitled "Compiling the source" later in this chapter.
 Otherwise, configure will outline the things that you must do before TETware can be built.
 Details of these things are presented in the sections that follow.